ab-anand/Automation-Bots/README.md

 A chatbot created using cleverbot API.

 - <b>full-contact.py</b>
-Provides information like Full name, address, etc., using FullContact API.
+Takes email ID as input and provides information like Full name, address, etc., using FullContact API.

 - <b>ipl.py</b>
 Get the ipl updates at every 30 seconds.